 Investing Trust Assets

-Depending on the needs of the beneficiaries, the Trustee is responsible for determining whether to invest the principal to earn income, to grow the principal in the Trust, or other goals that the beneficiaries might have.
+Depending on the needs of beneficiaries, the Trustee is responsible for determining whether to invest the principal to earn income, to grow the principal in the Trust, or other goals that the beneficiaries might have.

 Distributing Trust Assets